The Legal Herald Logo

 Possibility of a Lawsuit After a Near-Drowning in a Hotel Pool

 Unfortunately, drownings are a much more common occurrence for small children than they should be.
 However, it is important for families to know that there is a possibility of receiving damages in the form of a civil lawsuit.
-Attorney Commentator Brian Kent is a drowning accident lawyer with experience in helping families get the compensation they deserve.
+Attorney Commentator Guy D'Andrea is a drowning accident lawyer with experience in helping families get the compensation they deserve.
 Below he offered some comments on whether a family can file a lawsuit:

 “From 2015-2017, 73% of nonfatal swimming pool injuries involved children under 5.
 Therefore, facilities must have safety nets in place to protect small children near their pool.
 Certain measures, such as having a trained lifeguard on duty or training staff in water rescue and CPR can drastically reduce the risk of a drowning.
 If these measures are not in place, the facility may be found negligent and can be held accountable in a court of law.”